sulimanbadour1/Vector-Network-Analyzer/archive/old_attempts/first/VNA_Modified.md

 # Vector Network Analyzer (VNA) for WON AG 1022 and R&S RTB2004

-A Python-based Vector Network Analyzer implementation that uses a WON AG 1022 signal generator and Rohde & Schwarz RTB2004 oscilloscope to perform frequency domain measurements and network analysis.
+A Python-based Vector Network Analyzer implementation that uses a OWON AG 1022 signal generator and Rohde & Schwarz RTB2004 oscilloscope to perform frequency domain measurements and network analysis.

 ## Overview